All pages

 Continuous Sync

-Continuous Sync keeps identity attributes in target systems up to date with your source of truth.
+Continuous Sync ensures that identity attributes in target systems remain up-to-date with the corresponding attributes residing at the source of truth.
 It has three configuration levels that work together to determine how attributes are synchronized:

 Workflow Level